FyraLabs/readymade/HACKING.md

 READYMADE_LOG=trace READYMADE_CONFIG=templates/ultramarine-chromebook.toml cargo run
 ```

+You can also set `READYMADE_DRY_RUN` to configure if whether the install is a dry-run, this will cause an installation failure.
+Please note that this variable is set to `1` by default, within development builds.

 Additionally, you may want to create a virtual disk to install to during development:

 ```sh